MarcoRob97/Email_Notification/README.md

 Email Notification
 The script uses the smtplib library to send email notifications.
 It sends an email with a subject indicating potential errors in online sales data.
 The sender's name and recipient's email address can be customized in the script.

-File Attachment
-If the script detects potential errors (i.e., there are rows in the DataFrames), it will create an Excel file containing the data and attach it to the email.
-The file name is printed to the console.

-You can replace "yourusername" and "your-repo" with your GitHub username and repository name.
-Make sure to include any additional information or customization specific to your use case in the README.